Adam Neumann planned for his children and grandchildren to control WeWork – TechCrunch

 According to BI, Neumann even invoked his future grandchildren, telling those gathered: “It’s important that one day, maybe in 100 years, maybe in 300 years, a great-great-granddaughter of mine will walk into that room and say, ‘Hey, you don’t know me; I actually control the place.
 The way you’re acting is not how we built it,’ ” he said.

-“If we do this right, over the years different CEOs will come, but we will keep an eye on these basic values and basic moral standards and not allow them to shift,” he’s quoted by BI as saying.

-It may sound like yet another outlandish proclamation from Neumann, who has a flair for the dramatic.
+These may sound like more outlandish proclamations from Neumann, who has a flair for the dramatic.
 (Talking to Fast Company earlier this year, he compared WeWork to a rare jewel, asking, “Do you know how long it takes a diamond to be created?”)

 But before WeWork began coming apart at the seams, Neumann had every reason to believe that he could pass power down to his heirs.
 Though many public shareholders may not realize as much, a growing number of tech founders enjoy the kind of dual-class shares that Neumann had extracted from investors, shares that don’t merely give founders more voting power for a while after their companies go public or even throughout their lifetimes, but whose power can be passed down to their children, too.